luke-c-newell/MechaCar_Statistical_Analysis/README.md

 Overall, the mean PSI of all manufacturing lots is not statistically different from the population mean as the p-value of 0.06 is greater than 0.05.
 When we look at each lot individually, the results show that lot 3 has a mean that is significantly different from the mean of the population with a p-value of 0.04.
 Lots 1 & 2 are not statistically different from the population mean, as they have p-values of 1.00 and 0.61 respectively.

 ## Study Design: MechaCar vs Competition
 To understand the competitiveness of the MechaCar in the marketplace, I have designed a statistical test to compare and contrast the MechaCar with its rivals.
 When making a purchasing decision, consumers take a number of factors into account such as cost, city/highway fuel efficiency, horse power, maintenance cost, or safety ratings.
-As MechaCar prides itself on its safety record,
+As MechaCar prides itself on its vehicle efficiency, I have designed a test to compare the highway fuel efficiency of MechaCars to those of competing manufacturers.

-What metric or metrics are you going to test?
+### What metric or metrics are you going to test?
+To complete the study, I am going to test the highway efficiency of MechaCar vehicles in miles per gallon (mpg) across different vehicle manugacturers.
+The variables required for this test would be:

+- Mileage per gallon (mpg), the dependant, measured variable
+- Vehicle manufacturer, the independent, categorical variable

-What are the null and alternative hypotheses?
+### What are the null and alternative hypotheses?
+Null Hypothesis = There is no statistical difference in the mpg of a vehicle based on its manufacturer.
+Alternative Hypothesis = There is a statistical difference in the mpg of a vehicle based on its manufacturer.\

-What statistical test would you use to test the hypothesis?
-And why?
+### What statistical test would you use to test the hypothesis?
+I would use a one-way ANOVA to test the hypothesis, as the dependent variable is numerical and continuous, and the independent variables are categorical.
+Also, the dependent variable is considered to be normally distributed and the variance among each group should be very similar.
+These factors meet the requirements for running the ANOVA statistical test and would allow us to compare the variances between manufacturers.

-What data is needed to run the statistical test?
+### What data is needed to run the statistical test?
+A table containing a list of car models from various manufacturers, with mpg and vehicle manufacturer as the column titles.
+This is the information required to perform a one-way ANOVA test and would enable us to determine if there are any differences between the average mpg of each manufacturer.